Guide · How to make a video vertical on Mac

 Use Crisp's Reframe lane at 9:16 — it fits the whole frame and fills the bars with a blur, so the subject is never cut off.

-Yes — Reframe is in the free tier and never watermarks your export.
+Yes — Reframe is in the free tier.
+Free exports carry a small “Made with Crisp” mark; a one-time $129 removes it.
 It runs entirely on your Mac.

 Related guides